 Will I pay tax on coins lost in a crypto scam?

 Fortunately, losing your crypto due to theft won’t be seen as a disposal, meaning you won’t be expected to pay capital gains tax on any ‘gains’ - meaning a difference in value from the day that your coins were sold, and the day they were bought.
-This sounds like an obvious and fair approach, but as crypto investors know, the IRS views most crypto movements as having the potential for a gain.
+This sounds like an obvious and fair approach, but as crypto investors know, the IRS doesn't often miss out on a chance to apply tax to crypto!

 Of course, victims of crypto hacks have lost their assets entirely - so the bigger question is, can they claim a capital loss?
 A capital loss could be used to offset a capital gain, which is the go-to tax strategy for any investor.